boxofbox/pyatsyn/ReadMe.md

 `brew install libsndfile`

-if using from source
+# for Developers, if using from source
-recommend running in a virtual environment
+i recommend running in a virtual environment from within the project base directory

 `python -m venv .venv`